albertllousas/functional-domain-driven-design/README.md

 This exercise will give us an idea about the business workflows in terms of:

-- Aggregates: In our case, `Loan Application` and `Customer`, it will be reflected in the code.
+- Aggregates: In our case, `Loan` and `Customer`, it will be reflected in the code.
 These aggregates could be aggregate roots, aggregates or  entities at code level.
 - Domain Events: **Things that happened in the domain that are relevant for the business, it does not mean that they will be events in our implementation, they could be events or just states in our model**.
 Some of them will be published